 If you spent all day thinking of the unusual items that people collect, we bet you’d never think of hamburgers.
-Harry Sperl, a German immigrant living in America (where else?), has collected more than one thousand hamburger-related items. including the Hamburger Bed and a the world famous Hamburger Harley.
+Hamburger Harry, a German immigrant living in America (where else?), has collected more than one thousand hamburger-related items. including the Hamburger Bed and a the world famous Hamburger Harley.

-Harry. who rather disappointingly is from Wetterburg instead of Hamburg, developed an interest in burgers seven years ago, when, on a whim he bought some hamburger display items from a toy store.
+Hamburger Harry, who rather disappointingly is from Wetterburg instead of Hamburg, developed an interest in burgers seven years ago, when, on a whim he bought some hamburger display items from a toy store.
 He put some on the desk in his office, and a friend who spotted them asked if he was collecting burgers.
 How easily a collector is made!
-Harry thought.
-“Why not?”, and is now the proprietor of the world’s only Hamburger Museum, at present on display in a room of his home.
-His official explanation for collecting burgers is that they are an icon of the United States and he loves Americana.
-(In fact, the hamburger was taken to America by German immigrants in the 1850s).
+Hamburger Harry thought.
+“Why not?”
+So became what was at the time the world’s only Hamburger Museum, at present on display in a room of his home.
+(Now promoted as the "International Hamburger Hall Of Fame") His official explanation for collecting burgers is that they are an icon of the United States and he loves Americana.